Chetnik war crimes in World War II: Later stage of the war

 The military defeats suffered at the hands of the Partisans in March and April 1943, German harsh measures, and the loss of influence in the government-in-exile, had a serious impact on Chetnik activities.
 To turn the situation around, the Chetniks tried to appeal to non-Serbs and enlist them into their ranks.
 Chetnik propaganda spoke of "brotherly love and cooperation" between the Muslims, Croats, and Serbs.
 Moljević spoke of "unity with the Muslims and Croats", but these actions had little effect.
 After the capitulation of Italy, the Germans opted for a more direct cooperation with the Chetniks.

 The Chetnik terror tactics did not stop in the spring of 1943.
 Two Chetnik Corps' conducted an offensive in eastern Bosnia against the NDH forces in October 1943.
 Two thousand Muslim civilians were massacred after the capture of the town of Višegrad.
 Around a week later, the Chetniks captured the town of Rogatica.
 Most of its population fled earlier.
 The few remaining civilians were killed, and a large part of the town was burned.
 The offensive resulted in the flight of a large number of refugees to Sarajevo.
 The NDH authorities estimated that there were 100,000 refugees from eastern Bosnia.
 On 10 July 1943, Đujić Chetniks and members of the Italian "Bergamo Division" massacred more than 112 Croat civilians and captured Partisans in the village of Lovreć and surrounding areas.
 24 of the civilian victims were burned alive in a single house.

+Between 26–30 March 1944, Dinara Chetniks, alongside the 7th SS Division "Prinz Eugen" and the Ustaše 369th Infantry Division (under German command), massacred at least 1,525 Croat civilians during anti-Partisan reprisals across several villages in the Dalmatian Hinterland.